 Whilst you are waiting to the biryani to cook, you have time to prepare the garnishes.
 Toast the cashew nuts in a dry pan for 3 or 4 minutes.

-To make the raita, mix all the ingredients together and transform to a bowl.
+To make the raita, mix all the ingredients together and transfer to a bowl.

 To make the kachumber salad, mix all the ingredients together except for the lime juice and salt which you want to add at the last minute.